mplacona/placona.co.uk/about/index.md

 modified: 2018-03-31 01:04:44
 ---

-Marcos is a Director of Deeveloper Relations & Community at [Sourcegraph](https://about.sourcegraph.com/) where he works with global communities.
+Marcos is a Director of Deeveloper Relations & Community.
 He is passionate about technology and security and spends a great deal of his time building mobile and web apps, and often connecting them to physical devices.

 Marcos is also a Google Developer Expert and a great believer in open source projects.
 When he’s not writing open source code, he’s probably blogging about code here, on [androidsecurity.info](https://androidsecurity.info) or [androidthings.rocks](https://androidthings.rocks).